idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer02c.md

 up with a less than perfect Jacobian.
 Also keep in mind that you cannot use AD and non-AD versions of *material properties* (such as the stiffness tensor or the strain) interchangeably.
-If an object requests an AD property you need to use the AD-enable version of the material to provide it.
+If an object requests an AD property you need to use the AD-enabled version of the material to provide it.

 In the `Pressure` action we also supplied `use_automatic_differentiation = true` to have the action build the AD-enabled versions of the individual boundary